-We see it all around us on a daily basis in Buriram.
+We see Buddhism all around us on a daily basis in Thailand.

 People humbly feeding monks in the morning, various different fantastical parades, glorious temples, somewhat dangerous rocket festivals, plus many other wonderfully curious events right in front of our eyes.

 Most of us notice the monks if we get up early and we may remark on the alcohol sales ban in shops like 7-11 and supermarkets.